AhmetZamanis/Kaggle-House-Prices-Regression-FeatureEng/README.md

 # Kaggle-House-Prices-Regression-FeatureEng
-Feature engineering, selection and XGBoost modeling for the Kaggle House Prices Regression competition.
+Feature engineering, feature selection and XGBoost modeling for the Kaggle House Prices Regression competition.